Fix: Python requests.exceptions.ConnectionError: Max retries exceeded

 Max retries exceeded with url: /pathThe requests library tried to connect to a server multiple times and failed every time.
 The underlying cause is in the parenthetical message after “Caused by.”

 The requests library (via urllib3) automatically retries failed connections.
 When all retries are exhausted, it raises ConnectionError with “Max retries exceeded.”
-The real error is the nested cause.
+The real error is the nested cause wrapped inside the exception, not the outer message itself.
+Reading only the top line is the most common reason developers get stuck; every fix below depends on which inner error you actually have.

 Common causes (look at the “Caused by” message):